 Borrowing Gets Expensive, Down Payments Increase

 Car buyers are making larger down payments as the cost of borrowing money increases.
-The average auto loan rate is now 7.1% APR for a new car loan, and 11.0% APR for a used car loan.
-These are the highest auto loan rates the market has seen in about 20 years.
+The average auto loan rate is now 7.4% APR for a new car loan, and 11.2% APR for a used car loan.
+These are the highest auto loan rates the market has seen since 2007.

 When will car loan rates go down?
 Simply put, it’s up to the Fed.
 The Federal Reserve sets the ‘Federal Funds Rate’, which largely determines how much it costs for banks to borrow money from each other, ultimately driving consumer loan rates.

 Raising interest rates is a tool used to combat inflation.
 The thinking goes that when borrowing gets too expensive, excessive spending will be discouraged, and in turn demand for goods and services will cool down to the point that inflation slows.

 Car loan rates will remain high until The Federal Reserve begins to lower interest rates at their Board meetings.
 Inflation needs to cool down for that to happen.
 Things are headed in the right direction, but we’re not there yet.

 Even with auto loan rates at 20-year highs, there ARE ways you can lock in big savings on loan interest.
 Here are the most effective ways to save on interest, according to our CarEdge team of experts: